Vitiligo: Celebrities too, have vitiligo. So what?

 Lee Thomas, Emmy award-winning American entertainer, and the author admitted having vitiligo.

-Joe Rogan, an American stand-up comedian, host of a Fear factor, actor, writer, and martial artist, talks about his vitiligo without fear or inhibition.
+Joe Rogan, an American stand-up comedian, host of Fear Factor, actor, writer, and martial artist, talks about his vitiligo without fear or inhibition.

 Bryan Danielson, World Heavyweight Champion, an American professional wrestler, did not allow vitiligo to stop his success.

-Graham Norton, an Irish television personality, actor, comedian a columnist; was always smiling and never conscious of his vitiligo.
+Graham Norton, an Irish television personality, actor, comedian and columnist, was always smiling and never conscious of his vitiligo.

 Having Vitiligo is not a big deal; it's a unique and natural aspect of human diversity.
 While some may perceive it as a challenge, it is crucial to embrace and celebrate the diversity it brings to the human experience.